CHTC/chtc-website-source/singularity-hpc.md

 	> Docker Hub.
 If your Docker container is stored elsewhere, or you are
 	> starting with a Singularity image, contact CHTC staff for specific instructions.

-1. Once the command completes, type `exit` to leave the interactive job.
+1. Once the Singularity command completes, type `exit` to leave the interactive job.

 <a name="command"></a>